Jaffe-/NESizer2/README.md

 The functions `memory_write(<address>, <value>)` and `memory_read(<address>)` are used to access the RAMs.

+#### MIDI

+Low level MIDI communication is implemented in `midi.c`, `midi.h`.
+The Atmega's USART takes care of receiving MIDI data.
+In the function `midi_setup`, the USART is configured to use 1 start bit, 8 data bits and 1 stop bit, and to use a baud rate of 31250, which is the MIDI standard baud rate.

+The function `midi_handler` is intended to be registered as a task handler.
+It checks the state of the Atmega's USART receive buffer and reads new data into a ring buffer.

+Reading and interpreting the data is done by the functions in `midi_interpreter.c`, `midi_interpreter.h`.

 ### Changelog

+**22/09/14**: Glide/portamento works.
+I'm now working on the CPU PCB, and am currently going through the circuit to make sure everything is right.
+Some redesign has been done on the amplifier section.

+**11/09/14**: New LFO modulation implementation.
+Noise envelope modulation of triangle pitch added.

+**05/09/14**: MIDI is now fairly stable, next up is adding more MIDI commands.
+Uploading samples for the DMC channel via MIDI sysex works, but it is a bit buggy.
+Detuning of the square and triangle channels has been added.
+I plan on adding portamento/glide as well.

 **31/08/14**: Started implementing MIDI input support.
 So far SQ1 responds to incoming note on/off messages!